mvolkmann/MyUnixEnv/notes/VueNotes.md

 Parent components specify the content for each named slot with `<template slot="slot-name">the content</template>`.
-Alternatively, the `slot` attribute can be used on a "normal" element.
+Alternatively, the `slot` attribute can be used on a "normal" HTML element.
 For example, `<div slot="slot-name">the content</div>`.

 Even when named slots are used, there can still be an unnamed slot